plotly/documentation/_posts/r/chart-studio/2015-07-30-filenames.Rmd

 ---
-description: How to update graphs stored Chart Studio with R.
+description: How to update graphs stored in Chart Studio with R.
 display_as: chart_studio
 language: r
 layout: base